Rotator Cuff Tear

 - Shoulder abnormalities or conditions, such as tendinitis or bursitis

-Even though a rotator cuff tear can’t be seen on an X-ray, this is often the first imaging test used to check for possible causes of your symptoms, such as fractures or bone spurs.
+Even though a rotator cuff tear can’t be seen on an X-ray, this is often the first imaging test used to rule out other possible causes of your symptoms, such as fractures or bone spurs.

 Soundwaves are used to produce real-time images of your body’s structures, including soft tissues.